avsokol/zowe-profiles-manager/README.md

 # zowe-profiles-manager
 Zowe profile manager GUI.
 Specially for Broadcom ZOWE Hackaton.

-Current version manages only ZOSMF ZOWE user profiles.
+Current version manages only ZOSMF, SSH and TSO ZOWE user profiles.

 ## Prerequisites
 * Zowe CLI is installed in a system and zowe (zowe.cmd) is in the PATH environement.